-Intellectual property is an umbrella term used to cover specific laws that are loosely united in their efforts to manage the relationships between an idea and the tangible expression of that idea (a book, a photograph, an artwork, a sound-recording, a design on fabric, an invention).
+Intellectual property is an umbrella term used to address specific laws loosely united in their efforts to manage the relationships between an idea and the tangible expression of that idea (a book, a photograph, an artwork, a sound-recording, a design on fabric, an invention).
 There is no specific intellectual property law named as such.
-Rather, the independent legislation for copyright, patents, designs, trademarks, trade-secrets, and confidential information together constitute the 'laws of intellectual property.'
-They are grouped under this term 'intellectual property' because they are seen to share some dimension of the problematic of determining legally recognized and justifiable rights in the expression of ideas and treating this expression as some kind of 'property.'
+Rather, the independent legislation for copyright, patents, designs, trademarks, trade-secrets, and confidential information together constitute the "laws of intellectual property."
+These laws are grouped under the term "intellectual property" because they concern the legally recognized and justifiable rights in the expression of ideas and treating this expression as some kind of "property."